cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 #### Data storage using strings

 The ability to access individual characters of string values is a convenient way to store data.
-At this moment, Mindcode doesn't provide any means to easily encode data into strings but uses the functionality internally to implement [very space-efficient jump tables](SYNTAX-6-OPTIMIZATIONS.markdown#text-based-jump-tables).
+Mindcode provides the [`encode()` function](SYNTAX-4-FUNCTIONS.markdown#the-encode-function) to easily encode data into strings, and also uses the functionality internally to implement [very space-efficient jump tables](SYNTAX-6-OPTIMIZATIONS.markdown#text-based-jump-tables).

 ### Reading and writing canvas pixels